llingg/docs-opmanual_autolab/book/opmanual_autolab/20_charging_setup/32_BUILDING_software_setup.md

 picture of map

-The parameters in the config file are dictionaries - each key (i.e. '150') stands for an april tag ID and maps to either a single direction (i.e. 1) or to multiple directions, stored in a list (i.e. [0,1,2]).
+The parameters in the config file are dictionaries - each key (i.e. '150') stands for an April tag ID and maps to either a single direction (i.e. 1) or to multiple directions, stored in a list (i.e. [0,1,2]).
 The directions, stored as integers, map as follows:

 [0, 1, 2] == [LEFT, STRAIGHT, RIGHT].